shreyasreemondal9-dotcom/Smart-Home-Automation-using-ESP8266/README.md

-# Smart-Home-Automation-using-ESP8266
+Smart-Home-Automation-Using-ESP8266-
-This project presents an IoT-based Smart Home Automation System using the NodeMCU ESP8266.
-It features automatic lighting control, temperature-based fan operation, intruder detection, smart door control, and security mode using sensors, LEDs, a servo motor, and a buzzer to improve home safety, convenience, and energy efficiency.
+The Smart Home Automation System Using NodeMCU ESP8266 is an embedded-system based capstone project developed to demonstrate multiple home automation and security functions within a single integrated system.
+The project combines environmental monitoring, automatic control, intrusion detection, a smart doorbell, and a selectable security system using sensors, push buttons, LEDs, and a buzzer.
+The project consists of five major functionalities:

+Temperature-Based Fan Control
+Automatic Lighting System
+Intruder Alert System
+Smart Doorbell and Door Control
+Security Mode